 In colleges across campus, Leadership Development Fellows serve as liaisons between Graduate Student Life & Wellness and the peers in their college.
 Fellows lead by creating greater awareness of and increasing attendance at leadership development activities.
 They aim to increase belonging and community within their colleges and often take initiative on specific college-based projects that increase graduate student inclusion, interconnectedness, and ultimately success.
-Click here to see the fellows for the 2018-19 academic year- check out what they're up to!
+Click here to see the fellows for the previous academic years- check out what they're up to!

 The application for the 2019-2020 Graduate School Leadership Development Fellowship is now open!